-This slow cooker blueberry cobbler cooks out to have an amazing gooey blueberry filling combined with a delicious fluffy cake.
-It’s incredibly simple to cook up and tastes amazing.
+This slow cooker blueberry cobbler has a delicious blueberry filling topped with a flavor-packed fluffy cake.
+It’s incredibly simple to cook and tastes fantastic.

-I love keeping leftover dessert as it is great for a quick and easy breakfast.
+I love keeping leftover dessert, as it is excellent for a quick and easy breakfast.
 Simply store in an airtight container in the fridge, and it should last for a few days.
 If you want to keep it longer, then make sure you keep it in the freezer.

 You can use fresh or frozen blueberries in this recipe, but I recommend using frozen to keep things cheap.
-However, if you have the money then fresh works just as well (Maybe even better).
+However, if you have the money, then fresh works just as well.

 Slow Cooker Blueberry Cobbler Recipe